 Words & Language

-Linguistic Diversity in D.C. and the “D.C.
+Linguistic Diversity in the District and the “D.C.
 Dialect”: Q&A with Natalie Schilling

 Is the word “moe” in your vocabulary?
 How about “jhi”?
 If so, you’re likely a D.C. local!
 Like go-go and mambo sauce, these words are part of the lifeblood of Washington, D.C., culture, which most visitors only get a taste of in between excursions to the city’s many historic landmarks and museums.
 Since 2006, Georgetown University’s Language and Communication in Washington, D.C., (LCDC) project, co-founded by Natalie Schilling, has been dedicated to learning more about the “D.C. dialect” and language used in and around D.C.
 By speaking with local communities and conducting surveys and interviews, they hope to better understand the region’s cultural and linguistic diversity and give focus to historically understudied communities and language varieties.